Terminology for First-Time Board Members

 Did you know that Board Director’s Board Book Builder allows administrators to add conflicts of interest to any meeting agenda.

-Minimum number of voting members that must be present for a board to conduct business.
+The minimum number of voting members must be present for a board to conduct business.
 State laws often set boundaries on quorum size.
 Board bylaws will specifically outline the necessary size.